Benjamín Rojas: Personal and media life

-Rojas was born in La Plata, Argentina, as the youngest of four children of Juan Carlos Rojas and Rosalinda Pessi.
+Rojas was born in La Plata, as the youngest of four children of Juan Carlos Rojas and Rosalinda Pessi.
 He has two brothers, Carlos María and Juan Luis, and a sister, Milagros.
 Rojas attended the Gimnasia La Plata and played for its rugby team.
 However, he quit his sports career due to his role in Chiquititas.
 Rojas is a fan of football soccer and a passionate supporter of Club de Gimnasia y Esgrima La Plata.
 He is fluent in Spanish and English, which he studied for six months in New York City as the preparation for the television series Jake & Blake, which was shot in English.

-From 1998 to 2004, Benjamín Rojas was in a relationship with his co-star the actress, Camila Bordonaba at the time they were both cast for Chiquititas and Rebelde Way.
+In 1998, Benjamín Rojas was in a relationship with his co-star the actress, Camila Bordonaba at the time they were both cast for Chiquititas and Rebelde Way.

-From 2006 to 2008, Benjamín Rojas was in a relationship with the actress and model, María Del Cerro with whom he was engaged.
+From 2005 to 2008, Benjamín Rojas was in a relationship with the actress and model, María Del Cerro with whom he was engaged.

 Since 2011, Benjamín Rojas has been in a relationship with Martina Sánchez Acosta, a television producer.
 On December 21, 2018, the couple's first child was born; a girl they named Rita.